 Sabin wasn't the first to come up with an effective polio vaccine.
 Dr. Jonas Salk of the University of Pittsburgh introduced one in 1955, and polio cases started dropping.
 There were several major differences between Salk's and Sabin's vaccines, but perhaps the biggest was this: Salk's required a series of shots; Sabin's was administered in a spoonful of sugary cherry syrup (and later, a sugar cube.)
 You don't need Mary Poppins to tell you which one was more popular with kids.

 Sabin and Salk became bitter rivals.
+There may have been some jealousy involved.
+Salk, after all, was first and got a Time magazine cover story.
 Sabin mocked Salk's vaccine, calling it "pure kitchen chemistry."
 The truth was Sabin's was cheaper, easier to distribute and more effective because it contained a live but weak strain of the poliovirus, while Salk's used a "killed virus."
+Sabin's live strain could identify and kill stronger strains.
 Because of the live strain, non-vaccinated people could "catch" the immunity in Sabin's vaccine just like catching the disease itself.